-What is new in this paper is a unified framework for studying reactions to unanticipated events.
-The formal definition of a social experiment developed here is sufficiently precise to describe a complete solution algorithm, alternative estimation procedures, and use of results to analyze hypothetical policy changes.
+The framework presented here encompasses provides a formal language for describing experiments and using all the information available in the outcomes they generate.
+The formal definition of a social experiment is sufficiently precise to describe a complete solution algorithm, alternative estimation procedures, and use of results to analyze hypothetical policy changes.
 The definition is also sufficiently general to include designed experiments, field trials, demonstration projects, unexpected policy changes, and random acts of nature.
 As examples, four situations are mapped into the basic framework to illustrate its ability to represent exogenous variation as it is usually portrayed in the literature.
-For a complete application of the framework to analyze an experiment, see Ferrall (2002b).